 Supabase's security model works — when it is configured.
 The anon key is safe to expose when RLS is on.
 PostgREST is safe when policies restrict access.
 The gap is between what Supabase provides and what AI tools actually set up.

-The single most common vulnerability in Supabase apps built with AI tools.
-RLS is disabled by default on new tables.
-AI code generators create tables without enabling it.
-The result: full database access via the anon key.
+The single most common issue in Supabase apps built with AI tools.
+Per-user access rules (Row Level Security, or RLS) are off by default on new tables.
+AI code generators create tables without turning them on.
+The result: full database access via the public key.

 68% of apps using Supabase or Firebase backends had missing or broken access controls in our 100-app study.
-CVE-2025-48757 confirmed this pattern across 170+ Lovable apps with 303 exploitable endpoints.
+CVE-2025-48757 confirmed this pattern across 170+ Lovable apps with 303 open endpoints.

-The Supabase service_role key bypasses all RLS policies.
+The Supabase `service_role` key skips every access rule — it is the master key.
 It should only exist on your server.
-AI tools sometimes import it in client-side components or store it with a NEXT_PUBLIC_ prefix, making it visible in the browser.
+AI tools sometimes import it in frontend components or store it with a `NEXT_PUBLIC_` prefix, which ships it straight to the browser.

-The PostgREST API is powerful by design — it auto-generates endpoints for every table.
-This is a feature when RLS is properly configured.
-Without RLS, it is an open database API that anyone with your anon key can use.
+The API layer is powerful by design — it is a feature when per-user rules are on.
+Without them, it is an open database any visitor can read with `curl`.

-Lovable shipped a security scanner that checked whether RLS was enabled but did not validate whether policies were actually restrictive.
+Lovable shipped a security scanner that checked whether RLS was on but never checked whether the rules actually restrict anything.
 A policy like "allow all authenticated users to read all rows" passes that check while providing no real protection.

 Yes — if and only if RLS is properly configured.
 The Supabase anon key is a JWT with the anon role claim.
 It is designed to be in your client-side JavaScript.
 Supabase's documentation explicitly says so.
 The key authenticates requests to the PostgREST API, and RLS policies determine what those requests can access.